 - The sensor and solar angles are defined with respect to a local coordinate system centered on the imaged point on the surface of the Earth.
 The z-axis is represented by a vector perpendicular to the Earth ellipsoid at the point, the y-axis is geodetic north, and the x-axis is geodetic east.

 - The architecture of the imaging instrument, including the focal plane placement and layout, influence the results.
 The results look significantly different depending on the instrument architecture.
-For example, the whiskbroom scanner of Landsat 7 Enhanced Thematic Mapper Plus (ETM+), Landsat 4-5 Thematic Mapper (TM), and Landsat 1-5 Multispectral Scanner (MSS) instruments, to Landsat 8’s Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS) pushbroom focal plane.
+For example, the whiskbroom scanner of Landsat 7 Enhanced Thematic Mapper Plus (ETM+), Landsat 4-5 Thematic Mapper (TM), and Landsat 1-5 Multispectral Scanner (MSS) instruments, to Landsat 8 and 9’s Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS) pushbroom focal plane.

 The angle bands are defined as azimuth and zenith angles for each product’s spectral band.
 Users may find this information useful in the form of X-Y-Z vector directions.
 Storing this information as two angles, rather than as three vector components, reduces the size of the data set associated with this information and makes it more manageable from both a storage and distribution standpoint.
 Figure 1 below shows these relationships (θz = Zenith Angle θA = Azimuth Angle).